neuralmagic/mlperf_inference_results_v3.0/open/NeuralMagic/README.md

 In this submission, we show how to optimize a ResNet50 model from [Torchvision](https://pytorch.org/vision/stable/models.html) trained on the [Imagenet 2012 dataset](https://image-net.org/challenges/LSVRC/2012/) by combining unstructured gradual pruning and quantization-aware training with [SparseML](https://github.com/neuralmagic/sparseml) and [DeepSparse](https://github.com/neuralmagic/deepsparse).

-Maintaining >= 99% top1 validation accuracy of the baseline model, we show it is possible to:
+Maintaining >= 99% top1 validation accuracy of the baseline model and using [DeepSparse](https://github.com/neuralmagic/deepsparse), we show it is possible to:
 - Compress the FP32 dense weights from 97.7 MB to 11 MB.
 - Improve performance **13x** from 1.4k samples/sec to almost 20k samples/sec!